apcj/arrows/README.md

 ## How do I draw a graph?

 What?
-You can't hold x/y coordinates in your head an type the markup straight in?
+You can't hold x/y coordinates in your head and type the markup straight in?
 Don't worry, there's a graphical editor.
 It's in `index.html`.
 This whole repository is hosted by GitHub Pages, so you'll find the editor hosted at [http://www.apcjones.com/arrows/](http://www.apcjones.com/arrows/).